 University of Winnipeg History Seminar Series, 13 February 2013.

-UPDATE: This research is now completed.
+UPDATE: This research is now completed, and I am no longer conducting interviews.
 Thanks to all for sharing your stories!
-My book, Snacks: A Canadian Food History, will be available from University of Manitoba Press in August-September 2017.
+My book, Snacks: A Canadian Food History, is now available from University of Manitoba Press.

 PROJECT: “Snack Foods: A Canadian Social History, 1945-2010.”